paulnelapati/Comp3850GenesisCare/README.md

 Plans that we would like to do but will likely fall outside the scope time fo the project
 * Comunications protocols to allow for easier integration fo the API
 * AI upscaling and downscaling of images to increase performance
-   * simple resize() commands are currently used in ProcessingElements.py
+   * Simple resize() commands are currently used in ProcessingElements.py

 ## Long term
 Plans that are well outside the scope of the project but could form the basis of a future revision